TrainWeb.org Facebook Page

 Map: Ho 12 G 9 Topographic Maps

-After passengers had crowded the main station, a freight house was added in 1885.
+After passengers had crowded the main station, B&O added this freight house in 1885.
+It is an E. Francis Baldwin design.

 Map: Ho 12 G 9 Topographic Maps